LBHackney-IT/grants-service/README.md

 So that the auth token from using Staging/Production can work with your local environment, and you will be able to access the admin section etc., add the following to your `/etc/hosts` file:

-    127.0.0.1    dev.additionalrestrictionsgrant.hackney.gov.uk
+    127.0.0.1    dev.hackney.gov.uk

 Run the development server:

     $ yarn dev

-Open [http://dev.additionalrestrictionsgrant.hackney.gov.uk:3000](http://dev.additionalrestrictionsgrant.hackney.gov.uk:3000) with your browser to see the result.
+Open [http://dev.hackney.gov.uk:3000](http://dev.hackney.gov.uk:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-### Database
+### Local database

 Below is a short guide to get started with configuring the database for your local development environment.

 #### Setup

-1. Create the database:

-    ```sh
-    $ createdb arg
-    ```

-2. Add the database URL as an environment variable in `.env`.
+1. Add the database URL as an environment variable in `.env`.
 On Linux, you may need to provide a username and password.

     ```sh
     $ echo DATABASE_URL=postgresql://localhost/arg >> .env

     # For Linux
     $ echo DATABASE_URL=postgresql://username:password@localhost/arg >> .env
     ```

-3. Run all migrations
+2. Run all migrations

     ```sh
     $ yarn dbmigrate up